 The human body played an important role in teaching art students about form and shape and has served ever since the influence of Greek culture as an example of the impact of light and shadow.

 Children love to play on the beach and are a nice subject.
 Good quality oilpaint: Rowney, Scheveningen, Blockx and Sennelier.

 The fishermen from Bages catch eel and green crab in a bay of the Mediterranean.
-The small town of Collioure is near and so is the Spanish border artist-painters like Dérain, Vlaminck, Matisse, Braque and Picasso used to meet and paint outside, in fact leaving The 'Ateliers' to be inspired outside by Nature.
+The small town of Collioure is near and so is the Spanish border.
+Around the year 1900 painters like Derain, Vlaminck, Matisse, Braque and Picasso used to meet and paint outside, in fact leaving The 'Ateliers' to be inspired outside by Nature.

 Hibernating in Spain was like coming home.
 People appreciate art.
-The weather is a friend or an enemy for a painter.
-I discovered Joachim Mir and love the art of painter Joachim Sorolla.
-They painted outside - away from ateliers they expressed light and color in the open air.
+I discovered Joachim Mir and the art of painter Joachim Sorolla.
+Both painted outside and expressed light and colour in the open air.

-At the basis of Italian art is great variety, thanks to a favorable climate and good light for sculpture, pictorial arts and architecture.
+At the basis of Italian art is great variety, thanks to a good climate and light for sculpture, pictorial arts and architecture.
 Music and literature were abundant.
 Pietro Annigoni still painted in Florence and he received Hubertine and showed her how to make 'tempera' paint.

-I left Amsterdam after the sale of boat Marlé, but painted the surroundings in '91 on another boat, bought in the province of Zeeland near Zierikzee.
-The years of painting while being moored in a Dutch yacht harbor lasted from 1983 until 1995.
+I left Amsterdam after selling boat Marlé, but painted the surroundings in '91 in another harbour in Prov.
+Zeeland near Zierikzee.
+The years of painting in a yacht harbour lasted from 1983 until 1995.